thoughtspot/thoughtspot.github.io/_appliance/aws/launch-an-instance.md

 - Number of EC2 instances needed: Based on the datasets, the number of EC2 instances needed will vary.
 Please check <above> for recommended nodes for a given data size.
 - Also for staging larger datasets (> 50 GB per VM), there may be a need to provision additional attached EBS volumes that are SSD (gp2) provisioned.

-##  Launch an instance

-Follow these steps to set up the VMs and launch ThoughtSpot.

-### Overview

-ThoughtSpot instances on AWS need AWS EC2 instances to be provisioned in the AWS account before ThoughtSpot can be installed and launched.
-Please make sure you follow the guidelines below for your EC2 details:

--   EC2 instance type: r4.16xlarge.
--   Networking requirement: 10GbE network is needed between the VMs.
-This is the default for the chosen VM type.
--   Security: VMs need to be accessible from each other, which means they need to be on the same Amazon Virtual Private Cloud (VPC) and subnetwork.
-Additional external access may be required to bring data in/out of the VMs to your network.
--   Number of EC2 instances needed: Based on the datasets, the number of EC2 instances needed will vary.
-Also for staging larger datasets (\> 50 GB per VM), there may be a need to provision additional attached EBS volumes that are SSD gp2 provisioned.
+## Steps to set up a ThoughtSpot cluster on AWS

-###  Contact support and set your region
+###  Contact ThoughtSpot support to get access to ThoughtSpot AMIs

 1. Log in to your AWS account from the [AWS Amazon sign in page](https://console.aws.amazon.com/console/home).
 2. Provide ThoughtSpot Support with your AWS account ID and the region where the VMs will be hosted.
    Support will grant you permissions and share the current ThoughtSpot base AMI with you.

-    {% include note.html content="You can find your account ID and region on the top right corner of the AWS console." %}
+    {% include note.html content="You can find your account ID and region on the top-right corner of the AWS console." %}

      ![]({{ site.baseurl }}/images/aws_account_id_region.png "AWS account ID and region")